 New Jersey announced a mask requirement for all students who return to classes in September.
 The governor made the decision in response to climbing infection rates in the Garden state.

-University of North Carolina at Chapel Hill faces pushback from faculty over plans to open fully next week.
+University of North Carolina at Chapel Hill faces pushback from faculty over plans to open fully this month.

 “It’s not safe for you to come to campus—to live in dormitories and apartments, to sit in classrooms, and to socialize . . . in the way that college students usually do.”
 From an open letter to students from 30 tenured faculty members at UNC at Chapel Hill

 New York’s governor says if coronavirus infection rates remain at the current 1% level, schools will hold in-person classes this fall.

 Maryland’s governor issued an emergency order to counter Montgomery County’s directive that private schools start the year online only.

 The president reversed course last week, encouraging schools in coronavirus hot spots to delay opening.
 But there was a caveat—no full federal funding until classes are 100% back in session on campus.

 This is turning into the summer of our ever-increasing discontent.
 Protesters nabbed into unmarked vans, widespread gun violence, and climbing coronavirus numbers are competing for headlines on a daily basis.